adhoctraining/cybersecurity/home.md

     It should determine who has access to what data
     It must include the employee’s roles and responsibilities to safeguard data.
 [1]

-## Lesson Three Linux as a System Administrator
+## 0x02 Linux as a System Administrator

-## Lesson Four Regulations & frameworks
+## 0x03 Regulations & frameworks
-major us federal cybersecurity laws
+Major us federal cybersecurity laws

-health insurance portability and accountability act (hipaa) (1996)
+Health Insurance Portability and Accountability Act (HIPPA) (1996)

-hipaa was enacted in 1996 and signed by president bill clinton.
+HIPPA was enacted in 1996 and signed by president bill clinton.

-before hipaa, there was no standard method for safeguarding the protected personal information (ppi) that organizations in the healthcare industry stored. there were no security best practices in place.  one of the reasons that there were no standards related to cybersecurity in the healthcare industry was that health records were traditionally stored as paper records.

-just before the introduction of hipaa, the healthcare industry was scrambling to move away from paper records to become more efficient.  the need to become more efficient drove the need to access and
-transfer patient information quickly.
+Before HIPPA, there was no standard method for safeguarding the Protected Personal Information (PPI) that organizations in the healthcare industry stored. there were no security best practices in place.  one of the reasons that there were no standards related to cybersecurity in the healthcare industry was that health records were traditionally stored as paper records.
+Just before the introduction of HIPPA, the healthcare industry was scrambling to move away from paper records to become more efficient.  the need to become more efficient drove the need to access and transfer patient information quickly.

-gramm-leach-bliley act (glba) (1999)
+Gramm-Leach-Bliley Act (glba) (1999)

-the gramm-leach-bliley was signed into law in 1999.  this law is also known as the financial services modernization act of 1999. the main thing that glba did was to repeal a portion of an outdated law from 1933.  this 1933 law was called the glass–steagall act.  the glass–steagall act prevented companies from doing combined business
-in banking, securities, and insurance.  a bank was also not allowed to sell insurance or securities.
+The Gramm-Leach-Bliley was signed into law in 1999.  this law is also known as the financial services modernization act of 1999. the main thing that glba did was to repeal a portion of an outdated law from 1933.
+This 1933 law was called the glass–steagall act.  the glass–steagall act prevented companies from doing combined business in banking, securities, and insurance.  a bank was also not allowed to sell insurance or securities.

-homeland security act (2002)
+Homeland Security Act (2002)

-the homeland security act was signed into law by george w. bush in 2002. this act included the federal information security management act (fisma).
+The homeland security act was signed into law by george w. bush in 2002. this act included the federal information security management act (fisma).

-the united states introduced the homeland security act following several terrorist attacks in the united states.  these terrorist acts include the world trade center bombing and mailing of anthrax spores to
-some news outlets and some government officials.
+The united states introduced the homeland security act following several terrorist attacks in the united states.  these terrorist acts include the world trade center bombing and mailing of anthrax spores to some news outlets and some government officials.
 [2]

-chapter 5
-offensive view of cybersecurity
+## 0x04 Offensive view of cybersecurity ##

-there is a term called vulnerability assessment which is quite similar to penetration testing.
+There is a term called vulnerability assessment which is quite similar to penetration testing.

-what is vulnerability, risk, threat
+What is vulnerability, risk, threat

-what is the diference between white hat, black hat, and grey hat.
+What is the diference between white hat, black hat, and grey hat.

-types of threat actors
+**Types of threat actors**

-cyber terrorists
+Cyber terrorists

-government-sponsored/state-sponsored actors
+Government-sponsored/state-sponsored actors

-organized crime/cybercriminals
+Organized crime/cybercriminals

-hacktivists
-insiders
+Hacktivists

+Insiders

-script kiddies
+Script kiddies

-internal user errors
+Internal user errors

-Common Threat Actor Motivations
+**Common Threat Actor Motivations**

 Political, Economic, Technical, and Military Agendas: Threat actors such as Hacktivists and Government-Backed Actors share such motivations.
-They are focused and have a set objective/target in mind when
-they start planning an attack.
+They are focused and have a set objective/target in mind when they start planning an attack.
 Moreover, this data is rarely seen available for sale on the black market.
-For example, the absence of data stolen from the Equifax Attack has many wondering whether the
-attack was orchestrated/sponsored by another country.
+For example, the absence of data stolen from the Equifax Attack has many wondering whether the attack was orchestrated/sponsored by another country.

 Profits/Financial Gain: The profit motivation is one of the most frequent motivations of cybercriminals.
 These threat actors won't usually care about penetrating a specific organization or
 business.Moreover, they won't care about the discoverability of the crime because they're only interested in stealing assets that they can convert into money as soon as possible.

 Notoriety: Some threat actors are motivated by reputation and attention and will actively seek targets that will help them gain recognition.
 In fact, those agents that seek notoriety will often ignore
 chances to attack non-visible assets/targets that won't draw any attention.

 Revenge: Getting back at someone is a pervasive human trait; it's also a common threat actor motivation.
 The threat actors who plan an attack for revenge are most likely to be either employees or ex- employees -- giving them intimate knowledge about an organization's systems, networks, and even defenses.

 Overlap of Motivations: Of course, a threat actor may be motivated by more than one threat actor motivation.
 For example, they can have a revenge mindset along with a political agenda.

 Understanding threat actors and their motivations is an essential step in the cybersecurity process.
 It will help you map out your defenses and may help you better outmaneuver attackers successfully.